Harvard Business Review: Why agile goes awry and how to fix it

 Many engineering and product teams are deeply focused on understanding what customers want and what will motivate them to buy.
 The best teams focus on maximizing their “speed to truth.”
 To do this, teams need to experiment and iterate quickly.

-Get your free copy of this Harvard Business Review article, courtesy of Optimizely, to learn why experimentation can help you better focus on customers, how to prevent the Agile process from going awry, and more:
+Read this Harvard Business Review article to learn why experimentation can help you better focus on customers, how to prevent the Agile process from going awry, and more:

 - Deliver what customers want through experimentation